evandonova/SharedGoals/README.md

 ## :performing_arts: User Types

-**Administrator** - created from site owner – username: “admin@mail.com”, password: “pass123#”
+**Administrator** - created from site owner â€“ username: â€œadmin@mail.comâ€, password: â€œpass123#â€
 * Create, read, edit, delete and finish all goals on the site.
 * Work on all goals and see their own goal works.
 * See all goal works.
 * See all users.

-**Creator** - logged-in user, who has become a creator through the “Become a Creator” functionality and has a “creator name”
+**Creator** - logged-in user, who has become a creator through the â€œBecome a Creatorâ€ functionality and has a â€œcreator nameâ€
 * Read all goals on the site.
 * Create goals and edit, delete and finish them.
 Creators can manage only goals they created!
 * See their own goal works from the time before they became a creator.